hmahmood2351/Home_Labs/Networking/README.md

 Meraki Exhibit1-6/Rough1 - a series of (poorly drawn?
 I used a stylus to draw the diagrams - hence the general hacky nature of them) slides that I created as an overview of the Meraki Cloud architecture and some basic operations.
 To be used as an overview.
 Also, see documentation.meraki.com for more information.

+### CCNP

+CCNP ENCOR 350-401.drawio - a collection of diagrams related to studying for the CCNP ENCOR 350-401.
+Updated as it is finished.

+CCNP ENCOR.xmind - an XMind documenting serving as a summary of the content inside the CCNP.
+Updated as it is finished.